 |The 2014-2015 winter issue of Inside Irvine, which includes the Activity Guide and City news is now online and will be mailed to Irvine residents the week of November 17.
 In addition to offering hundreds of course listings, the winter edition features articles on UCI's 50th Anniversary, 10 City programs you need to know about and holiday safety tips.
 Click here to view the publication online. |

-Please note: Several classes begin the week of January 6.
-Registration is now available; click here to browse the listings.
+Please note: Winter camps run December 22 to January 2.
+Several classes begin the week of January 5.
+Registration begins on November 17; click here to browse the listings.

 The spring edition will be mailed the week of February 23.